asymmetric-research/security-advisories/advisories/2024-09-25_cometbft-bls12381-key-validation.md

 ```
 The second line means that the point `NotInG1` was deserialized correctly by `NewPublicKeyFromBytes` with no further checks, whereas Prysm rejected it (although with an incorrect error message).

-## Impact

-The subgroup check ensures that the public key is a point on the subgroup of prime order `r` of the curve.
-The omission would not only allow for computations in arbitrary groups but, assuming a Cosmos application using the BLS12-381 keys for a key-exchange protocol, an attacker whose public key is not validated could induce the other participant in the protocol to inadvertently perform computations with her secret key on the invalid public key, an operation which is known to leak data about the secret key [1].

 ## Fix